mozilla/nixpkgs-mozilla/README.rst

 the rest of the toolchain is compiled against the default ``stdenv`` of the architecture.

-When first enterring the ``nix-shell``, the toolchain will pull and build all the dependencies necessary to build Gecko, this includes might take some time.
+When first entering the ``nix-shell``, the toolchain will pull and build all the dependencies necessary to build Gecko, this includes might take some time.
 This work will not be necessary the second time, unless you use a different toolchain or architecture.